 That was my first thought when I found myself in this lovely village, in the Kingdom of Fife.
-I was supposed to be on a college walking trip, (I go on country and woodland walks with a Renfrewshire college) and for some reason the plans were changed at the last minute, so we ended up here.
+I was supposed to be on a group woodland walking trip, (I used to go on country and woodland walks with a Renfrewshire college) and for some reason that day, the plans were changed at the last minute, so we ended up here.

 I can tell you though, not one of us complained.

-Having said that, many of the narrow cobbled streets, walls and houses are still in their original form, which helps add to the feel, and the authentic flavour of the place.
+Having said that, many of the narrow cobbled streets, walls and houses are still, thankfully, in their original form, which helps add to the feel, and the authentic flavour of the place.

-As you enter Culross village, one of the first interesting buildings you come to, which dates back to 1626, is the old Town House.
-The clock tower structure was added much later, round about the early 1780s.
+As you enter Culross village, one of the first, and interesting interesting buildings you will come to, which dates back to 1626, is the old Town House.
+The clock tower structure was added much later, possibly round about the early 1780s.

 The Town House was once the home of local government and it was also used as a prison.
-It is said that suspected witches were held prisoner in the attic.
+It is believed that suspected witches were held prisoner in the attic.

 Talk about first impressions!
 You’ve only just entered the village and already you’re gripped with the history, and a sense of having a cheeky, uninvited peek at a past life, not unlike the feeling you get with a dream that you’ve just had, and you’re struggling to remember the details.

-We stopped to have our packed lunch, and we couldn’t have chosen a more peaceful spot, among the fascinating ruins of Culross Abbey.
+We stopped to have our packed lunch, and we couldn’t have chosen a more peaceful spot, among the fascinating ruins of the old Culross Abbey.

 I say fascinating, because after the steep climb leading to the Abbey you come to a display board showing the ground plans of the original building, which does not resemble what you see now.